MelbourneDeveloper/ChristianFindlay.com/site/_posts/2000-1-1-modularity-vs-maintainability.md

 Maintainability also involves minimizing the risk of introducing new bugs when making changes, which requires a well-organized codebase with high-quality automated testing.

-### Code As a Liability...
+### Code As a Liability

---
+Code itself is a liability.
+Every line of code written requires maintenance, introduces potential for bugs, and adds complexity to the system.
+This perspective challenges the notion that more code or more modular code is inherently better.

+Developers should strive for simplicity and clarity, aiming to solve problems with as little code as possible.
+This approach often leads to more maintainable systems, as there's simply less to understand and manage.

 ### The Tension Between Modularity and Maintainability

 While modularity and maintainability are both desirable, they do not always align.
 In practice, increasing modularity can sometimes lead to a decrease in maintainability, particularly when developers pursue modularity for its own sake rather than as a response to specific design challenges.

 Moreover, the process of modularization can lead to overcomplexity.
+The overcomplexity often comes in the form of layering, abstraction, mapping, and other indirection.
 The system can become more complex than necessary to address the problem at hand.
 This can result in a codebase that is difficult to navigate and understand, reducing the overall maintainability of the system.
 In such cases, the effort to make the system more modular leads to a situation where maintaining the system is actually more difficult than it would have been.
 The original, less modular design may have been better for maintainability.

-The overcomplexity often comes in the form of layering, abstraction, mapping, and other indirection.

 > The overcomplexity often comes in the form of layering, abstraction, mapping, and other indirection.

 #### Script Example